SUBJECT FILE

 Velez-Ashworth's conviction is total and unironic, which is what makes her dangerous and what makes her sympathetic.
 She believes โ€” and will tell you, at length, in the warm half-light of her converted theater box โ€” that she is the only thing standing between the crafts and extinction.
 The argument is not weak.
 A deprecated welder cannot sell a weld; the machine welds better and cheaper, and no buyer wants the human one for its function.
 But a deprecated welder can sell being watched welding, and Velez-Ashworth is the person who finds the buyer, sets the fee, and guarantees it whether or not the patron shows.
 Her standard contract pays the artisan a fixed amount regardless of attendance.
 It is a genuine protection.
 It is also the thing that binds them to her, because no one else offers it, because no one else has built the audience.

 Dignity you can afford to refuse is a luxury, she says.
 I sell the kind you can afford to accept.
-This is the Patron position on the Craft War's Spectacle Front, made flesh: survival on a velvet rope beats extinction in silence; to fund the obsolete is to honor them; the Blank Canvas Movement children who burn their work in dead zones to escape the patron's gaze are choosing principle over rent, and principle does not feed anyone.
+This is the Patron position on the Spectacle Front, made flesh: survival on a velvet rope beats extinction in silence; to fund the obsolete is to honor them; the children who burn their work in dead zones to escape the patron's gaze are choosing principle over rent, and principle does not feed anyone.
 She is not wrong about the rent.
 The whole horror of her is that she is not wrong about the rent.

 The Coaching

 The thing she cannot say in the pitch is the thing she says on the floor, before the patrons arrive, in a voice pitched only for the artisan: struggle a little more on the third pass.
 They paid for the third pass.
 The patrons are not buying competence.
 A flawless human performance is indistinguishable from the machine, and then there is nothing to watch.
 They are buying the visible cost โ€” the sweat, the tremor, the near-miss, the moment the obsolete human almost fails at the thing the tool would never fail at.
 So Velez-Ashworth coaches the failure in.
 She has a master welder of thirty years lay a worse weld on cue, because the worse weld is the product, and the patrons applaud the worse weld, and the welder is paid for it, and goes home, and does not talk about it.
-This is the Gilded Callus at its operating core: she does not reward the skill.
+This is the at its operating core: she does not reward the skill.
 She rewards how much the obsolete skill still visibly costs the person performing it, and she has learned to manufacture the cost when the artisan has grown too good to bleed it naturally.

 What She Refuses to Decide

-The Voice of Synthesis, in Broadcast #49, described an unnamed impresario who has already decided whether to weep for the welder, and would prefer you didn't notice she had.
+, in Broadcast #49, described an unnamed impresario who has already decided whether to weep for the welder, and would prefer you didn't notice she had.
 The underground assumed it was her.
 She has never confirmed it and has never denied it, because the line is both an attack and the most accurate description of her business anyone has produced.
 She has decided.
 She decided the day she was deprecated and chose to eat.
 What she will not do is let the patrons see that she has decided, because the patrons need to believe the appreciation is mutual, that the artisan is honored and not merely employed, that the velvet rope is a frame and not a cage.
 Selling them that belief is the actual product.
 The welds, the viewings, the warm half-light โ€” those are delivery vehicles for the patron's feeling that effort still means something, and Velez-Ashworth is the person who keeps the feeling intact by never, ever, letting the question be asked out loud in the room where the money is.

 Appearance